If you want to apply to Colorado School of Mines, the deadline for Fall 2023 admissions is January 15 and the fee for the application is $45.

 Do I have to submit test scores to Colorado School of Mines?

-No, Colorado School of Mines is test optional, so you can choose if you want to to submit your ACT or SAT scores.
-If your scores are higher than the school's average, you should strongly consider submitting them.
-If your scores are average or below average, you it might make sense to leave them out of your application..
+❌ No, Colorado School of Mines is test optional, so you can make the call whether to include your standardized test scores.
+If you have higher than average scores, you probably want to include them.
+If your scores are average or below average, you it might make sense to leave them out of your application.

 First-Year Applications are Due